How to Build Your First Mobile App

 - access to specialists covering all stages of software development cycle: mobile developers, QA engineers, project managers, UI/UX specialists;

 - working with agencies might be even more cost-effective.
 There are several well-known outsourcing destinations, including Eastern Europe & Latin America, where you’ll get set-up communication processes and great rates.

 Step 5.
 Setting up Appstore & Google Play developers’ accounts.

-Step 6.
-You must foresee integration of available analytics libraries into the apps in order to keep track of downloads, user behavior and engagement with the app.
-Most popular mobile analytics tools nowadays are Flurry Analytics, Google Analytics, Localytics to choose from.
+You must foresee integration of available analytics libraries into the apps in order to keep track of downloads, user behaviour and engagement with the app.
+The most popular mobile analytics tools nowadays are Flurry Analytics, Google Analytics, Localytics to choose from.

 Step 7.
 Analyze.

 Analyze the feedback collected from above-mentioned tools and use it for further application enhancements and changes in future newest versions of the application.
 Finally, the process of application development is not limited by the moment it’s accepted on the Appstore.
 It is a constant process where you have to support the app and make sure users are kept engaged with the app.
 But that is more on the marketing and business development strategy, which is partially even more important than preceding development.
 Getting to know what your customers think is the challenge.